Joshua

 How to Pronounce Joshua

 Our model has identified 4 different pronunciations for the name Joshua.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 67.5% confident that Joshua is pronounced as JAH-shue-uh.
-The next most likely pronunciation is JOH-shue-uh, at 15.0% confidence.
+Our model is 67.5% confident that Joshua is pronounced as JAH-shue-uh, which has 3 syllables.
+The next most likely pronunciation is JOH-shue-uh, at 15.0% confidence, with 3 syllables.

 juh-SHUE-uh (3 syllables)